debora-com/osia/src/doc/functional/_3rdparty.rst

      "responseId": "<string:uuid>",
      "provider": "<Provider>",
      "authenticSource": "<Provider>",
+     "attributeReadResults": [
+       {
+         "attributeIdentifier": "<string:uri>",
+         "attributeValue": "<object>",
+         "stringRetrieveResult": "<string:enum(Success|Failure)>"
+       }
+     ],
+    "attributeSetReadResults": [
+      {
+        "attributeSetIdentifier": "<string:uri>",

         "attributes": [
           {
             "attributeIdentifier": "<string:uri>",
             "attributeValue": "<object>",
             "stringRetrieveResult": "<string:enum(Success|Failure)>"
           }
+        ]
+      }
     ],
      "mandateResult": "<MandateResult>"
    }
-    In case of error the value is replaced with an error
+    In case of error the value is replaced with an error code

-.. py:function:: retrieve/retrieve/{deferredResponseId}(deferredResponseId)
+.. py:function:: identify(attributeSet, outputAttributeSet)
     :noindex:

-    Polls for deferred retrieval results.
-    The required identification data of the user shall be contained in the access token provided by the Authorization Server.

-    **Authorization**: `id.retrieve`

-    :param str:uuid deferredResponseId: Identifier from the deferred response
-    :return: Same as retrieve/retrieve response when ready, or HTTP 202 with DeferredResponse while pending In case of error the value is replaced with an error

-.. py:function:: retrieve/readAttributes(outputAttributeSet)
-    :noindex:

-    Get a list of identity attributes attached to a user.
-    The required identification data of the user shall be contained in the access token provided by the Authorization Server.

-    **Authorization**: `id.read`

-    :param list[str] outputAttributeSet: defining the identity attributes to be provided back to the caller
-    :return: An array of the requested attributes

-    In case of error (unknown attributes, unauthorized access, etc.) the value is replaced with an error

-.. py:function:: 'retrieve/readAttributeSet(Identifier, AttributeSetName)
-    :noindex:

-    Get a set of identity attributes as defined by attributeSet, attached to a user.
-    The required identification data of the user shall be contained in the access token provided by the Authorization Server.

-    **Authorization**: `id.set.read`

-    :param str attributeSetName: The name of predefined attributes set name
-    :return: An array of the requested attributes

-    In case of error (unknown attributes, unauthorized access, etc.) the value is replaced with an error

-.. py:function:: identify/identify(attributeSet, outputAttributeSet)
-    :noindex:

     Identify possibly matching identities against an input set of attributes.
 Returns an array of predefined datasets as described by outputAttributeSet.
-    The required identification data of the user shall be contained in the access token provided by the Authorization Server.

-    Note: This service may be limited to some specific government RPs
+    Note: This service may be limited to some specific government RPs e.g. law enforcement agencies

     **Authorization**: `id.identify`

     :param list[str] attributeSet: A list of pair (name,value) requested
     :param list[str] outputAttributeSet: An array of attributes requested
-    :return: Y or N
+    :return: json as specified by outputAttributeSet

-    In case of error (unknown attributes, unauthorized access, etc.) the value is replaced with an error
+    In case of error (unknown attributes, unauthorized access, etc.) the value is replaced with an error code

 Attribute set